Skip to content

 Finally, use the imwrite() function to save the list of images as GIFs.

-Install the imageio library using the command below if not installed:
+Install the imageio library using the command below if it is not installed:

 pip install imageio